Skip to product information

 Sizes available: #1 (Trade gallon)

-Basics: zones 3-9, 18-36" x 18-24", full sun to part shade, blooms late summer into fall, yellow, tolerates dry poor soils and is a clumped not a runner
+Basics: zones 3-9, 18-36" x 18-24", full sun to part shade (maybe even more shade), yellow blooms late summer into fall, tolerates dry, poor soils and is a clumper not a runner.

 Family: Asteraceae